wbt-solutions/openproject_dart_sdk/doc/RelationsApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = RelationsApi();
-var filters = filters_example; // String | JSON specifying filter conditions.
+var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
 Accepts the same format as returned by the [queries](#queries) endpoint.
-Valid fields to filter by are:  + id - ID of relation  + from - ID of WorkPackage from which the filtered relations emanates.  + to - ID of WorkPackage to which this related points.  + involved - ID of either the `from` or the `to` WorkPackage.  + type - The type of relation to filter by, e.g. \"follows\". var sortBy = sortBy_example; // String | JSON specifying sort criteria.
+Valid fields to filter by are:  + id - ID of relation  + from - ID of work package from which the filtered relations emanates.  + to - ID of work package to which this related points.  + involved - ID of either the `from` or the `to` work package.  + type - The type of relation to filter by, e.g. \"follows\". var sortBy = sortBy_example; // String | JSON specifying sort criteria.
 Accepts the same format as returned by the [queries](#queries) endpoint.

 try {